royaals/unicode-grid-game/README.md

 - **Timed Restriction:** After the player submits, they get a 1-minute restriction to update.
 After the timed restriction passes, they can update again.
 - **Historical Updates:** Include the ability to go back in time to see all the updates made to the grid.

+## Hosted Link

+You can access the live application at [gamitar.devprojects.world](https://gamitar.devprojects.world).

 ## Tech Stack

 - **Frontend:** ReactJS